Medieval cuisine: Cereals

-The period between c.
-500 and 1300 saw a major change in diet that affected most of Europe.
+The period between 500 and 1300 saw a major change in diet that affected most of Europe.
 More intense agriculture on ever-increasing acreage resulted in a shift from animal products, like meat and dairy, to various grains and vegetables as the staple of the majority population.
 Before the 14th century, bread was not as common among the lower classes, especially in the north where wheat was more difficult to grow.
 A bread-based diet became gradually more common during the 15th century and replaced warm intermediate meals that were porridge- or gruel-based.
 Leavened bread was more common in wheat-growing regions in the south, while unleavened flatbread of barley, rye, or oats remained more common in northern and highland regions, and unleavened flatbread was also common as provisions for troops.

 The most common grains were rye, barley, buckwheat, millet, and oats.
-Rice remained a fairly expensive import for most of the Middle Ages and was grown in northern Italy only towards the end of the period.
+Rice remained a fairly expensive import for most of the Middle Ages and was grown in northern Italy only toward the end of the period.
 Wheat was common all over Europe and was considered to be the most nutritious of all grains, but was more prestigious and thus more expensive.
 The finely sifted white flour that modern Europeans are most familiar with was reserved for the bread of the upper classes.
-As one descended the social ladder, bread became coarser, darker, and its bran content increased.
+As one descended the social ladder, bread became coarser and darker, and its bran content increased.
 In times of grain shortages or outright famine, grains could be supplemented with cheaper and less desirable substitutes like chestnuts, dried legumes, acorns, ferns, and a wide variety of more or less nutritious vegetable matter.